FredrikPedersen/Learning_Spring/Spring_Framework_Beginner_To_Guru/notes.md

 # Notes from Spring Framework 5: Begunner to Guru

 ## Section 1: Part 13:
-To access the database created usin JPA, go to the file*application.properties* and enter:
+To access the database created using JPA, go to the file*application.properties* and enter:
 *spring.h2.console.enabled=true*.

 Then in the browser go to *localhost:8080/h2-console* and make sure that JDBC URL is set to